 For RD Web Access select the added server in step 1 which is the test-VM from the server pool.

 Note: By selecting this option, the web access role services are being installed to the test-VM server (which will act as our RD gateway)

 For the RD Session Host, select the RDP from the Pool of servers

 In the confirmation option, select restart the destination server automatically if required, or else you can’t proceed.

-Note: Server restarts afterwards and continues with the installation and if completed successfully it displays succeeded.
+Note: Server restarts afterward and continues with the installation and if completed successfully it displays succeeded.

 – From the Server Manager,